aakllee/aakllee.github.io/content/posts/igem/index.md

 {{< endcolumns >}}

-Over the following weeks we then met the other team members, brainstormed ideas, and settled on the final idea.
+Over the following weeks we then met the other team members, brainstormed, and settled on the final idea.
 We then considered possible methods of bacterial movement.
 An interesting idea was using gas vesicles (pictured above) to make the bacteria float, however in the interest of feasibility we chose not to explore such uncertain